 So what can be done about the dangers of Disinformation in political campaigns?

-For starters, campaigns need to be proactive about identifying and debunking false information as soon as it appears.
+For starters, campaigns must proactively identify and debunker false information as soon as it appears.

 Campaigns should focus on building trust with voters by being transparent and honest about their policies and positions.